Life and death of Winston Churchill

 Life and death of Winston Churchill, the facts

-Sir Winston Leonard Spencer-Churchill (30 November 1874 – 24 January 1965) was a British politician, army officer, and writer.
+Sir Winston Churchill (30 November 1874 - 24 January 1965) was a legendary British leader renowned for his unwavering courage and powerful oratory.
 He was the Prime Minister of the United Kingdom from 1940 to 1945, when he led Britain to victory in the Second World War, and again from 1951 to 1955.
 Churchill represented five constituencies during his career as a Member of Parliament (MP).
 Ideologically an economic liberal and imperialist, for most of his career he was a member of the Conservative Party, which he led from 1940 to 1955, but from 1904 to 1924 was a member of the Liberal Party.
+His wartime leadership and significant contributions to history have solidified his place as one of the greatest figures of the 20th century.

 Of mixed English and American parentage, Churchill was born in Oxfordshire to a wealthy, aristocratic family.
 He joined the British Army in 1895, and saw action in British India, the Anglo–Sudan War, and the Second Boer War, gaining fame as a war correspondent and writing books about his campaigns.
 Elected an MP in 1900, initially as a Conservative, he defected to the Liberals in 1904.
 In H. H. Asquith's Liberal government, Churchill served as President of the Board of Trade, Home Secretary, and First Lord of the Admiralty, championing prison reform and workers' social security.
 During the First World War, he oversaw the Gallipoli Campaign; after it proved a disaster, he resigned from government and served in the Royal Scots Fusiliers on the Western Front.
 In 1917, he returned to government under David Lloyd George as Minister of Munitions, then as Secretary of State for War and Air, and finally for the Colonies, overseeing the Anglo-Irish Treaty and Britain's Middle East policy.
 After two years out of Parliament, he served as Chancellor of the Exchequer in Stanley Baldwin's Conservative government, returning the pound sterling in 1925 to the gold standard at its pre-war parity, a move widely seen as creating deflationary pressure and depressing the UK economy.